roydejong/Enlighten/README.md

 - Built for ease of use and performance.
 - Low on fat: small code base with minimal external dependencies.
 - Stable: tested extensively with a battery of unit tests.
+- Future-proof: Fully compatible with HHVM and PHP 7.

 Coming soon to Enlighten: